biojs/edu/howToCreateComponent.md

 - `browser.js`: Helper to create a namespace file for client-side javascript
 - `index.js`: Your source code
 - `package.json`: Information about your package: author, version, ...
+- `src` : Folder including our tutorial index.js

 More detailed information will be given in the following.

 ### 2) Choose a name for your component

 Choose a name for your component.
-For the following example, we will name our component *biojs-io-contributors*.
+For the following example, we will name our component *biojs-io-graduates*.
 For Biojs 2 components, we have following naming conventions:

 __biojs-[io/rest/vis/algo/...]-[name]__